emredursunn/HeyCar/README.md

 ---

-- Get a Google API KEY for run it.
+- Get a Google Maps API KEY and print it instead of "YOUR_API_KEY" in AndroidManifest.xml file.
 - console.cloud.google.com/